 The key parameters of Snowflake INSERT INTO command are:

-• OVERWRITE: This optional clause specifies that the target table should be truncated before inserting the new values.
+- OVERWRITE: This optional clause specifies that the target table should be truncated before inserting the new values.
 It replaces all existing table data entirely with the rows being inserted.
-OVERWRITE option provides a convenient way to reset a table without additional delete logic.
+OVERWRITE option provides a easy way to reset a table without additional delete logic.
 Specifying OVERWRITE does not affect access control privileges on the table.
-Additionally, INSERT OVERWRITE statements can process within the current transaction scope avoiding an explicit commit like a TRUNCATE would.
+Also, INSERT OVERWRITE statements can process within the current transaction scope avoiding an explicit commit like a TRUNCATE would.

 To provide a basic idea of how to use Snowflake INSERT INTO command in Snowflake, let's consider a simple example.
 Suppose we have a table called students with the following columns and data:

 Now, we want to insert a new row of data into this table.
-To do so, we can use Snowflakle INSERT INTO command as follows:
+To do so, we can use Snowflake INSERT INTO command as follows:

 This will insert a new row in the students table with the specified student_id, first_name, last_name, grade, and major VALUES.
 As you can see, Snowflake INSERT INTO command is a simple and effective way to load data into a Snowflake table.